 Seating arrangements Make sure their feet can rest firmly on the floor or a step.
 This will help to ground them and enable them to balance their upper body more efficiently.
-It will also allow them to chew and swallow their food properly and safely.
+It will also allow them to show and swallow their feed properly and safely.
+It allow them to chew and swallow their food properly and safely.
 It may also help if you eat altogether as a family and minimise distractions, or conversely allow them to eat to one side if they are affected by the noise of other people eating.